Criteria for Admission

 The Veterinary Medical College Application Service (VMCAS) explains the difference between veterinary experience and animal experience on their VMCAS Helpdesk page in the Experiences Section.

 Please note that online "experience" will not count toward veterinary or animal experience hours.

 Letters of Recommendation (eLOR)

-NOTE: At least one eLOR must be from a veterinarian.
-The remaining eLORS may be written by veterinarians, professors, researchers or others that can attest to your knowledge of veterinary medicine and/or academic abilities.
+Applicants must submit at least three eLORs as part of their VMCAS application (refer to VMCAS instructions for more information).
+VMCAS will accept more than three evaluations; however, we will only consider three.
+At least one eLOR must be from a veterinarian.
+The remaining eLORS may be written by veterinarians, professors, researchers, or others who can attest to the applicant's knowledge of veterinary medicine and/or academic abilities.

 Interviews will be conducted using the Multiple Mini Interview (MMI) technique.
 The MMI is a series of short, structured interviews used to assess personal traits/qualities.
-Each mini interview provides a candidate with a few minutes to read a question/scenario and mentally prepare before entering the interview room.
+Each mini interview provides a candidate with a few minutes to read a question/scenario and mentally prepare before entering the virtual interview room.
 Upon entering, the candidate has several minutes of dialogue with one interviewer/assessor/rater (or, in some cases, a third party as the interviewer/assessor observes).
 At the conclusion of the interview, the interviewer/assessor has a few minutes to evaluate while the candidate moves to the next scenario.
 This pattern is repeated through a circuit of 10 stations.